GordijnMan/Virtual_Audio_Cable_Linux/PulseAudio.md

 ## Create a VAC channel
 * This is your audio stream.
 * We will send desktop output and mic input to this channel.
-* At this point, this channel still does nothing.

 ```
 # Creating the sink